Balancingrock/Swiftfire/README.md

 or any other number of course.

 The best part is, you can define and write the functions yourself.
-And after registration Swiftfire takes care of the rest.

 It is up to you to determine how much you want to do in Swift.
-For example, you could decide to have the entire landing page to be created by a function if index.html exists only of: `.buildLandingPage()`.
+For example, you could decide to have the entire landing page to be created by a function if index.sf.html exists only of: `.buildLandingPage()`.
 (And of course you have implemented the function that is registered under the name `createLandingPage`)

 ## No GUI?

+Note: In the current version 0.10.7 there is now a web based interface for a server administrator.
+It does not yet completey replace the SwiftfireConsole.
+However that is envisoned for the next release 0.10.8.

 No, Swiftfire is a faceless webserver application.
 It does not have a GUI.

 However there is anther project called [SwiftfireConsole](https://github.com/Balancingrock/SwiftfireConsole) that does have a GUI and can connect to a Swiftfire webserver.

 Thus for setup or monitoring a GUI is available.

-The GUI even implements a rudimentary tracking of the number of visitors to your site without needing third parties.

 ## Note